Updated June 2025 to include more trail insights and practical planning tips for hikers tackling Griffith Peak this season.

 Echo Overlook to Griffith Peak Junction

-After Echo Overlook, the elevation gain continues on with a moderate incline full of switchbacks.
+After Echo, the trail gets more demanding.
+Switchbacks increase, views expand, and you’ll begin seeing signs of past wildfire damage as you near the saddle.
 We joked about it being reminscent of Disneyland, except their paths are relatively flat and these are most certainly not.

 Along the way, you’ll find two natural areas to stop for a break that include better views of Mount Charleston than at Echo Overlook.